jaxonc/AIE7_Certification_Challenge/rag_data_generation/RAG_DOCUMENT_GENERATOR_README.md

 ## Integration with Existing Code

-This generator is designed to work alongside the existing codebase:
+This generator is designed to work alongside the existing S.A.V.E. codebase:
-- Uses similar patterns to the existing `OpenFoodFactsTool`
+- Uses similar patterns to the existing `OpenFoodFactsTool` in `src/utils/`
 - Follows the project's code structure and conventions
+- Generated documents are used by the RAG system in the main application
-- Can be imported and used with the existing LangGraph tools
+- Can be extended to work with the existing LangGraph tools

 ## License and Attribution